self-catering holiday cottages

 Hillside Croft (sleeps 8-11) in Derbyshire is a 17th Century listed building, built of warm sandstone with leaded light windows, original oak beamed ceilings and cosy inglenook fireplaces with wood burning stoves.
 It has been tastefully restored to provide a luxurious home whilst retaining its charm and character.
 It is set within landscaped grounds of six and a half acres.
 It can accommodate up to eleven people in supreme comfort and style.
 A bedroom in the cottage is shown above.

-18th Century Grade II listed Brignall Mill, near Barnard Castle in northern England
+18th Century Grade II listed Historical Mill, near Barnard Castle in northern England

 The mill lies within the old North Riding of Yorkshire, bordering the Yorkshire Dales National Park and the North Pennines Area of Outstanding Natural Beauty.
 It offers all home comforts in a Listed building which has the old waterwheel, grindstones and mill machinery incorporated into it.
 The interior is cosy with plenty of character.
 Two bedrooms and a sofa bed allow up to 6 people to enjoy a self-catering holiday in comfort.